Virtual Reality Simulation

 62% of employees

-say that VR would provide safe training in high-risk scenarios.
+say that VR simulation would provide safe training in high-risk scenarios.

 Hazardous or Inaccessible Environments